|The Spirit of Unity Pervades at the Gangneung Danoje Festival|

 Performed only at the Gangneung Danoje Festival, the Gwanno Mask Drama is a non-verbal traditional Korean mask drama where the lower class servants (nobi) wore masks of the upper class nobles (yangban).
 The drama is about the love of an upper class nobleman and the forces that interfere with his love.
 This easy-to-follow comedic drama runs for roughly 50 minutes and is sure to put a smile on your face.

-Ssireum is a traditional Korean wrestling among men.
+Ssireum is traditional Korean wrestling for men.
 The wrestlers grab on to each other's satba (a piece of cloth wrapped around the waist and legs) and the match begins.
 The wrestler who gets the other on the ground first wins the game.
 Both group and individual ssireum tournaments are held during the Danoje Festival.
 The group tournament is played by teams composed of Gangneung citizens while the individual tournament is open to all festival visitors.

 The swinging contest is one of the most popular folk games enjoyed by women during the Danoje Festival.
 A swing is hung on a tree and whoever can swing the highest is declared the winner of the competition.